rohitkjohnedu/my_yade/doc/sphinx/FoamCoupling.rst

 The simulation is executed via the following command::

-  mpiexec -n 1 python scriptYade.py : -n NUMPROCS icoFoamYade -parallel
+  mpiexec -n 1 python3 scriptYade.py : -n NUMPROCS icoFoamYade -parallel

 The `video`__ below shows the steps involved in compiling and executing the coupled CFD-DEM simulation